dangosailing/Spotify_Flask_App/README.md

 this cretes a ranking system among user to see the most popular artist, genres, tracks Backup and recreate playlist from database

+# Additional notes
-# IF TESTING ON A MAC PORT 5000 MIGHT BE SPOKEN FOR BY AIR PLAY
+IF TESTING ON A MAC PORT 5000 MIGHT BE SPOKEN FOR BY AIR PLAY